 At the conclusion of the undercover operation, Terry testified in 23 trials over a 10-year period and eighty-three judges, lawyers, court personnel and policeman were convicted for accepting bribes to fix court cases.

-Terry’s recently released book—Operation Greylord: The True Story of an Untrained Undercover Agent and America’s Biggest Corruption Bust—provides a detailed narrative of his role in the undercover case.
+Terry’s the author of Operation Greylord: The True Story of an Untrained Undercover Agent and America’s Biggest Corruption Bust, which provides a detailed narrative of his role in the undercover judicial corruption and bribery case.